davoamin/BYD_Kurdistan_MODS/README.md

 - Local ADB access
 - Privileged shell access for advanced projection functions

-Permission availability varies by vehicle, firmware, region, and DiLink generation.
+Permission availability varies by vehicle, firmware, region, and DiLink configuration.

 ---

 ## Compatibility

-Compatibility depends on:

-- BYD vehicle model - Song plus - Seal 06 - Seal 07 - Leopard 3/5/7/8 - Qin L - Seal 05 (withdashcam)
+BYD KR Vision is designed primarily for compatible **BYD DiLink 5** vehicles.

+Known or targeted vehicle families include:

+- BYD Song Plus
+- BYD Seal 06
+- BYD Seal 07
+- BYD Qin L
+- BYD Seal 05 with compatible dashcam hardware
+- Leopard 3
+- Leopard 5
+- Leopard 7
+- Leopard 8

+Compatibility requirements may include:

-- DiLink generation 5
+- DiLink 5
+- Compatible BYD camera hardware
+- Secondary instrument-cluster display
+- Required BYD system permissions
 - Local ADB availability
+- Shell access for advanced functions

-Not every feature is guaranteed to work on every BYD model but we can customize it and fix it.
+Not every feature is guaranteed to work on every BYD model or firmware version.

+Different vehicles may use different:

+- Camera IDs
+- Display IDs
+- Permissions
+- System services
+- Projection methods

+Some models may require additional compatibility adjustments.

 ---

 ## Recommended Initial Setup

 1. Park the vehicle safely.
-2. Open BYD KR Vision.
+2. Install BYD KR Vision.
+3. Open the application.
+4. Complete device activation.
-3. Grant the required permissions.
+5. Grant the required permissions.
-4. Select the correct DiLink compatibility mode.
+6. Keep **Automatic (Recommended)** selected for Projection Method.
-5. Test Dashcam view.
+7. Preview the Dashcam view.
-6. Test Rear Camera.
+8. Preview the Rear Camera.
-7. Test Front Camera.
+9. Preview the Front Camera.
-8. Calibrate crop and Move Y for each camera.
+10. Calibrate crop, size, and position where required.
-9. Test Dual Mirror.
+11. Preview Dual Mirror.
-10. Test the left blind-spot camera.
+12. Preview the left blind-spot camera.
-11. Test the right blind-spot camera.
+13. Preview the right blind-spot camera.
-12. Configure Custom Button 1.
+14. Configure Custom Button 1 if required.
-13. Configure Custom Button 2.
+15. Configure Custom Button 2 if required.
-14. Test single, double, and long presses.
+16. Test single, double, and long-press actions.
+17. Test projection recovery.
-15. Test vehicle sleep and wake recovery.
+18. Test vehicle sleep and wake recovery.

 ---

 ## Troubleshooting

+### Device Activation Does Not Complete

+- Confirm the device has an internet connection.
+- Confirm the displayed Device ID is correct.
+- Send the activation request again.
+- Wait for the request to be approved.
+- Press **Receive License** after approval.
+- Restart the app if necessary.

+---

-### Custom button does not respond
+### Custom Button Does Not Respond

-- Confirm that the Accessibility Service is enabled.
+- Confirm that Accessibility Service is enabled.
 - Detect the physical button again.
 - Save and activate the profile.
-- Confirm that the same button is not assigned to both profiles.
+- Confirm that the same physical button is not assigned to both profiles.
-- Restart the button service or reboot the head unit.
+- Restart the button service if available.
+- Reboot the head unit if necessary.

+---

-### Camera opens on the wrong screen
+### Camera Opens on the Wrong Screen

 - Verify the selected display destination.
-- Confirm the correct DiLink compatibility mode.
-- Use the projection recovery controls.
+- Keep the projection method on **Automatic (Recommended)**.
+- Check **System Status** or **Projection Status**.
-- Stop and restart the projection task.
+- Restore the dashboard and restart projection if required.

-### Crop adjustment is not visible
+---

+### Camera Preview Does Not Start

+- Confirm the required camera permissions are available.
+- Confirm the selected camera is supported by the vehicle.
+- Stop any other active camera view.
+- Try the camera preview again.
+- Restart the application if required.

+---

+### Camera Calibration Is Not Visible

 - Confirm that the correct camera profile is selected.
 - Open the live camera preview.
+- Adjust the required Width, Height, Crop, X, or Y value.
 - Use `−5` and `+5` for fine adjustment.
+- Restart the camera view if required.

+---

+### Blind-Spot Camera Does Not Open

+- Confirm the blind-spot function is enabled.
+- Preview the left and right cameras manually.
+- Confirm the selected destination screen.
+- Check the vehicle indicator operation.
+- Restart the blind-spot function if necessary.

+---

+### Projection Does Not Start

+- Keep the projection method on **Automatic (Recommended)**.
+- Confirm that the secondary display is detected.
+- Check **Projection Status**.
+- Restore the original dashboard.
+- Start projection again.
-- Restart the projection if the firmware is caching the previous surface.
+- Restart the application or head unit if necessary.

+---

-### Projection stops after vehicle sleep
+### Projection Stops After Vehicle Sleep

-- Enable vehicle wake recovery.
+- Confirm vehicle wake recovery is enabled.
-- Confirm the required background permissions.
+- Confirm the required background permissions are available.
-- Open the app once after reboot.
+- Open BYD KR Vision once after reboot.
+- Start projection again if required.
 - Test recovery while the vehicle is safely parked.

----

-## Security

-BYD KR Vision includes protection and validation features such as:

-- Device-bound licensing
-- Online license request

 ---